 What to Fall For: A hearty Beef Bourguignon is one of the most classic comfort food dishes that's perfect for cooler days.
 This dish consists of a beef stew braised in red wine and beef stock.
 Joyful Healthy Eats recommends using Top Sirloin purchased whole so you can determine the size you want.
 Cooked with bacon, onions, garlic, carrots, and fresh thyme, that first bite will be nothing short of sublime.
 Serve with garlic mashed potatoes or parmesan spaghetti squash.

-What to Keep in Mind: Joy says, "I usually use a Pinot Noir because it is a little more fruity, but have also use a Cabernet Sauvignon as well.
+What to Keep in Mind: Bauer says, "I usually use a Pinot Noir because it is a little more fruity, but have also use a Cabernet Sauvignon as well.
 The wine is going to add a nice rich flavor to your meat, which is what Beef Bourguignon is famous for!
 The key is selecting a bottle of wine is using one that you’d drink as well."

 Asian Crockpot Lettuce Wraps

-What to Keep in Mind: Taylor shares, "I like to use either butter lettuce or iceberg lettuce to make these slow cooker Asian chicken lettuce wraps.
+What to Keep in Mind: Kiser shares, "I like to use either butter lettuce or iceberg lettuce to make these slow cooker Asian chicken lettuce wraps.
 Butter lettuce is MUCH easier to fill and fold, but Iceberg adds a nice pop of crisp-ness."

 Crockpot Three Cheese Mashed Potatoes